-Cheek Augmentation WA
+Cheek Augmentation in Melbourne

-Cheek Augmentation in Perth WA
+Cheek Augmentation in Melbourne, VIC

-Dr Briggs offers cheek augmentation in Perth.
+Dr Briggs offers cheek augmentation in Melbourne.
 Malar augmentation, commonly known as cheek augmentation uses implants, usually made of synthetic material, to make cheek bones more prominent and give better definition to the face.
 In some people the mid face area is not as fully developed as desirable.

 This under-development can lead to a number of problems including: